philzook58/philzook58.github.io/_posts/2022-04-14-egraph-chr.md

 Pretty stoked about this!

-Egraph rewriting is all the rage.
-You may have encountered [egg](https://egraphs-good.github.io/), the rust e-graph library.
+E-graph rewriting is all the rage.
+You may have encountered the famed [egg](https://egraphs-good.github.io/), the rust e-graph library.

 E-graphs are a compact representation of terms related through equality.
 It does this by both sharing subterms, but also sharing parents of terms in a sense through the eclass indirection.
 It is something like a [hashcons mixed with a union find](https://www.philipzucker.com/egraph-1/).
 In the equality saturation approach to rewriting, you don't destructive rewrite your terms, instead you store all the equalities you learn in the egraph.
 This was you don't have to worry about rewriting yourself into a corner, you just have to worry about running out of memory.